UMD: A Globally Connected University

 - If you are nominated to participate in this exchange, you will work with your EA advisor (listed above) to apply directly to the host university, who will formally admit you to the exchange program.
 Nominated students must complete the host university application in accordance with the host university’s stated deadlines and instructions.

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 The University of Vienna offers a wide range of fields of study.
 In most courses the language of instruction is German.
 There are a number of departments that offer coursework in English and include Law, English and American Studies, History, Political Science, Anthropology, and Philosophy.
-The full list of courses offered in English are listed on the University of Vienna website for incoming exchange students.
 Please note that course offerings in English change each semester.

 The chart above was last approved by the UMD Transfer Credit Committee on July 9, 2015.

 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.